- BSc (Hons) Health and Social Care Management

 You’ll be given personal support in your study – we're a friendly team of academics, committed to helping you achieve your goals.

 This course offers or includes the following modules.
-Please check the programme document (below the main image on this page) for more information.
+Please check the programme document for more information.

 - Perspectives in Health and Social Care Management